 Sadly, it meant that our trip was coming to a close, but I enjoyed seeing the recap of our adventures with our new friends.

-Before we left Glacier Bay National Park, we made a quick stop to drop off Becca at the Ranger station.
+Before we left Glacier Bay National Park, we said our goodbyes to our Ranger, and made a quick stop to drop her off at the Ranger station.

 We finally try the hot tub